COVID-19: Guidance on pension scheme financial reports and audit

 Consideration of going concern in the preparation of pension scheme financial statements requires greater focus due to COVID-19.

-The trustees' are responsible for undertaking the going concern assessment and the assessment must meet the requirements of both the Financial Reporting Standard in the UK and Republic of Ireland (FRS 102) and the Pensions SORP.
+The trustees' are responsible for undertaking the going concern assessment and the assessment must meet the requirements of both the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102) and the Pensions SORP.

 The specific circumstances which need to exist for pension scheme financial statements not to be prepared on a going concern basis remain unchanged.
 However, it is likely that more schemes may need to disclose a material uncertainty relating to going concern due to the impact of the COVID-19 pandemic on the scheme.